seatable/seatable-admin-docs/docs/installation/basic-setup.md

 docker compose up -d
 ```

-If the process completed successfully, you can now open your web browser and access SeaTable using the URL you specified in your `.env` file.
+If the initialization completes successfully, you can open your web browser and access your SeaTable Server instance using the URL specified in the `.env` file.
 Sign in using the credentials you provided in the same file.

-:partying_face: **Congratulations!** You've completed the basic setup of your SeaTable Server.
+:partying_face: **Congratulations!** You've completed the basic setup of SeaTable Server.

 ## Next steps